Rich Text Editor / Document Model / Blocks / Bullet Lists

 ENBulletFollowChar Description

-None No char follows the bullet.
+None No character follows the bullet.

 Space The bullet is followed by space.